JetBrains/intellij-sdk-docs/topics/ui/principles/validation_errors.md

 #### How it works {id="how-it-works_1"}

-The field is highlighted with red and the error appears in the tooltip.
+The field is highlighted with red, and the error appears in the tooltip.

 ![](create_class.png){width=373}